fabricesemti80/homelab-architecture/docs/dns.md

 ## Public DNS

 For services that are accessible from the internet, the domain `krapulax.dev` is used.
 The DNS records for this domain are managed through Cloudflare, which also provides performance and security benefits.

+## Tailscale DNS Configuration

+Tailscale is configured to use NextDNS as its DNS resolver, following the setup outlined in [Tailscale's NextDNS integration guide](https://tailscale.com/kb/1218/nextdns).

+Additionally, Tailscale is set up to use the Unifi router (10.0.40.1) for name resolution within the `krapulax.home` domain.
+This ensures that internal services are resolvable via Tailscale while maintaining the DNS records management through the Unifi router.